 If your team’s Git repositories are on a self-hosted GitLab server, you can set up a connection to this server such that all your team members can connect to the Git repositories on this server.
 Refer to the GitLab docs for more details about self-hosted GitLab servers.

 To connect to your self-hosted GitLab server, you will need the following:

 A URL for your GitLab server.
 The URL should either be publicly accessible, or in the same private network as Iterative Studio if Iterative Studio is deployed on-premises.

 A personal access token with the following roles:

 read_repository.
-If you do not have a personal access token yet, you can
+If you do not have a personal access token yet, you can create one at

 \<your GitLab server URL>/-/profile/personal_access_tokens?name=Iterative+Studio+Access+token&scopes=api,read_user,read_repository

 Once you have obtained the URL and Personal Access Token for your GitLab server, do the following:

 - Go to you team’s settings at

 - Enter the URL and token in the form that opens up